Religious Studies (REL)

 An investigation of issues related to women and gender through case studies from the Ancient Near East and Ancient Israel through Late Antiquity.
 In addition to literary sources, students will also consider the importance of archaeology in the discussion of ancient religions and women's ritual practices.
 Primary sources will illustrate issues such as gender identity, difference, sameness, subordination, privilege, cultural dynamics, marginalization, oppression, resistance, and the role of women in historical and social change.
 Emphasis will be placed on developing epistemological theoretical, and methodological awareness and critical understanding of the implications for the broader study of religion, gender, and human diversity.

-Attributes: Ancient Studies Course, Diversity Course, Gender Studies Course, Religious Difference Course, Theology Level 3, Undergraduate
+Attributes: Ancient Studies Course, CCC: Religious Studies, CCC: Writing Intensive, GEP: Diversity Course, Gender Studies Course, GEP: Religious Difference, Theology Level 3, Undergraduate

 REL 392 Directed Readings in Religion (3 credits)